awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

    The window looks similar to the following:
 ![\[MySQL Workbench Connection window\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/mysql-workbench-connect.png)

    You can use the features of MySQL Workbench to customize connections\.
-For example, you can use the **SSL** tab to configure SSL connections\.
+For example, you can use the **SSL** tab to configure SSL/TLS connections\.
 For information about using MySQL Workbench, see the [MySQL Workbench documentation](https://dev.mysql.com/doc/workbench/en/)\.
+Encrypting client connections to MySQL DB instances with SSL/TLS, see [Encrypting client connections to MySQL DB instances with SSL/TLS](mysql-ssl-connections.md)\.

 1. Optionally, choose **Test Connection** to confirm that the connection to the DB instance is successful\.